 EZ-SCREEN emitters and receivers are also available in cascadeable models.
-These models can be used as stand-alone light screens, or can be cascaded up to four systems; see Figure 7-1.
-The cascaded sensor pairs can be any length, any number of beams, or have different resolutions

-(i.e., 14 mm and 30 mm), as long as each emitter matches its own receiver.
+These models can be used as standalone light screens, or can be cascaded up to four systems; see Figure 7-1.
+The cascaded sensor pairs can be any length, any number of beams, or have different resolutions (i.e., 14 mm and 30 mm), as long as each emitter matches its own receiver.

 NOTE: EZ-SCREEN SLS models (with Inverted Display) can be used as the end sensor pair.
-EZ-SCREEN Grid/Point systems and PICO-GUARD systems can not be interfaced with the Cascade Input.
+EZ-SCREEN Grid/ Point systems and PICO-GUARD systems can not be interfaced with the Cascade Input.

 The control reliability, installation and alignment, electrical interface to the guarded machine, initial checkout, periodic checkout, troubleshooting and maintenance features of cascadeable models are functionally identical to those of the standard models.

 Electrical connections are made through M12 (or Euro-style) quick-disconnects.
 The emitter has an 8-pin connector for power and ground.
-Optional 5-pin emitters with TEST are available.
+Optional 5-pin emitters with Remote Test function are available; see note at right.